THE BRISLINGTON VILLAGE PRE-SCHOOL

 Provide a positive and preventative curriculum that teaches and supports young children;

-Work in partnership with mothers, fathers and carers;
+Work in partnership with all parents and carers;

 Work in an inclusive way that helps every child;